The Repair functions of Disk Utility: what's it all about?

 The Repair functions of Disk Utility

-Disk Utility can perform two types of repairs via the following choices in the First Aid tab:
+Disk Utility, located in the Macintosh HD > Applications > Utilities folder, can perform two types of repairs via the following choices in the First Aid tab:

 The Repair Disk function